RedBeardLab/rediSQL/README.md

 ## Need incentives

-I am not sure, myself, that this modules should exists at all, if you find utility or potential in this little module please star the project or open issues requiring functionality.
+I am not sure, myself, that this module should exist at all.
+If you find this little module useful or you think that it has some potential, please star the project or open issues requiring functionalities.

 ## License